Kishore1607/Vanha-Back-End/README.md

    * product does exists or not
    * Status is active
 #### Message:
-  * product cannot be null
+  * Invalid product input
   * Name can't null or empty
   * Product id can't null or empty
   * Description can't null or empty
   * Used duration can't null or empty
-  * Price should with in range of above 0 and below  100000000
+  * Price should between the limit 1 - 100000000
-  * min price should with in range of above 0 and below  100000000
-  * Id should with in range of above 0
-  * Used period should with in range of above 0 and below  100
+  * Used period should between the limit 1 - 100
-  *  min price should below the quoted price
-  * Product does not exists
+  * product doesn't exists
  #### Flow:
 > Invalid occur when a product doesn't exist in the database or  when the input provided doesn't meet the criteria.
 ```mermaid